Backlang-Org/learn/content/the-basics/control_flow_conditional.md

 ## Conditions

-A condition resolves always to a value that is `true` or `false`.
+A condition always evaluates to `true` or `false`.
 Conditions can be combined with relational operators.
 Here is a list:

 | operator | description                                                                                    |
 |----------|------------------------------------------------------------------------------------------------|